Natalizumab: Adverse effects

-Progressive multifocal leukoencephalopathy (PML), an opportunistic infection caused by the JC virus, and that occurs only in patients who are immunocompromised, has affected an estimated 212 patients as of 2012, or 2.1 in every 1,000 using natalizumab.
+The US prescribing information for natalizumab contains a boxed warning about the increased risk of progressive multifocal leukoencephalopathy, a viral infection of the brain that usually leads to death or severe disability.
+Risk factors for the development of progressive multifocal leukoencephalopathy include the presence of anti-JCV antibodies (antibodies to the JC virus, a typically harmless virus carried by most humans), longer duration of therapy and prior use of immunosuppressants.

 It was first observed in seven patients who received natalizumab in late 2008; three cases were noted in clinical trials in 2006 leading to the drug being temporarily pulled from the market; two cases were reported to the FDA in August 2008; and two cases were announced in December 2008.
-By 21 January 2010 the FDA noted a total of 31 confirmed cases of PML, with the chance of developing the infection increasing as the number of infusions received by a patient increased.
+By January 2010, the FDA noted a total of 31 confirmed cases of PML, with the chance of developing the infection increasing as the number of infusions received by a patient increased.
 Because of this association, the drug label and package insert accompanying the drug will be updated to include this information.
-As of 29 February 2012, there were 212 confirmed cases of PML among 99,571 patients treated with natalizumab (2.1 cases per 1000 patients).
+As of February 2012, there were 212 confirmed cases of PML among 99,571 patients treated with natalizumab (2.1 cases per 1000 patients).
 All 54 patients with PML for whom samples were available before the diagnosis were positive for anti–JC virus antibodies.
 When the risk of PML was evaluated according to three risk factors, it was lowest among the patients who had used natalizumab for the shortest periods, those who had used few if any immunosuppressant drugs to treat MS in the past, and lastly who were negative for anti–JC virus antibodies.
 The incidence of PML in the low risk group was estimated to be 0.09 cases, or less, per 1000 patients.
 Patients who had taken natalizumab for longer, from 25 to 48 months, who were positive for anti–JC virus antibodies, had taken immunosuppressants before the initiation of natalizumab therapy had the highest risk of developing PML.
 Their risk is fully 123 times higher than the low risk group. (incidence, 11.1 cases per 1000 patients [95% CI, 8.3 to 14.5]).
 While none of them had taken the drug in combination with other disease-modifying treatments, previous use of MS treatments increases the risk of PML between 3 and 4-fold.
 In 2016, EMA recommended all people taking natalizumab should undergo full MRI scans at least once a year due to concerns of progressive multifocal leukoencephalopathy (PML).
 In addition, more frequent MRI scans (e.g. every 3 to 6 months) should be performed using simplified protocols should be considered for those at higher risk of PML.